 After your first couple of months playing guitar, you will develop new skills, which will allow you to introduce more complex factors to your final decision of which pick to buy, guitar pick material, guitar pick size, and other special features.

-If you feel secure enough to understand these additional features of a plectrum, go to our guide: How to choose the right guitar pick in 4 steps, which you can find HERE.
+If you feel secure enough to understand these additional features of a plectrum, go to our guide: How to choose the right guitar pick, which you can find HERE.

 For the thickness and the shape, here is where you should begin: